-On April 7, 2011, this court held a telephonic pretrial motion hearing.
-Defendant Marcus T. Goss did not participate personally but was represented by his attorney, Erika Bierma.
-The government was represented by Assistant United States Attorney Jeffrey Anderson.
+On January 6, 2011, this court held a telephonic pretrial motion hearing.
+Defendant Richard Kochevar did not participate personally but was represented by his attorney, Erika Bierma.
+The government was represented by Assistant United States Attorney Elizabeth Altman.

-Prior to the hearing, defendant Goss filed no pretrial motions.
+Prior to the hearing, defendant Kochevar filed no pretrial motions.
 Attorney Bierma confirmed that this was a tactical decision she made in consultation with her client after adequate review of the government's disclosures and adequate investigation of the case.
-The parties had no other matters to bring to the court's attention.
-Because the parties are uncertain whether this case will be resolved short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+The parties anticipate resolving this case short of trial,

-Entered this 7th day of April, 2011.
+Entered this 7th day of January, 2011.